isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The ability to specify a meaningful semantics is a defining characteristic of a true concept, as opposed to a syntactic constraint.
+The ability to specify meaningful semantics is a defining characteristic of a true concept, as opposed to a syntactic constraint.

 ##### Example (using TS concepts)